-- own Gametext that affects "personnel you own" still does so even if those personnel are stopped or not in play.
-Gametext that affects a subset of "personnel you own" still does so even if those personnel are stopped or not in play and is in effect even if the subset is defined by a characteristic of those personnel which you would normally not be allowed to use on a stopped personnel. - requirements A mission's printed requirements are always active unless they are "replaced".
+own - Gametext that affects "personnel you own" still does so even if those personnel are stopped or not in play.
+Gametext that affects a subset of "personnel you own" still does so even if those personnel are stopped or not in play and is in effect even if the subset is defined by a characteristic of those personnel which you would normally not be allowed to use on a stopped personnel.